 On my health, I had a resolution to my ongoing heart drama.
 The doctor detected a bigeminy(double heart beat) at my regular checkup.
 He referred me to a cardiologist for further tests and evaluation.
 These tests included an echocardiagram, 24 hour EKG monitor, bubble echocardiagram, and a treadmill stress test.
 After all of that, the cardiologist declared it benign and told me to come back in 6 months.
 So my heart is just a little off beat, but then again so am I.

 Renee is still enjoying working from home in her business and in the nursery at church.
 I am enjoying teaching the adult discipleship class at church as well.
 Jesse is still at the LA Dream Center and enjoying the ministry he does there.
 Thank you to those that donated toward the $900 he needs for his internship.
 Every little bit helps him continue the great work he is doing.
 Additionally, he has enrolled in the 3 year program at Angelus Bible Institute and received a full sponsorship for his classes and books.
-If you wish to send him sponsorship money for his internship, you can download his sponsorship letter here.

 We hope each of you are well and that you are enjoying life.
 Feel free to drop us an e-mail or contact me via Twitter or Facebook.